Skip to content

 4.1.
 Determining the exact type of a data item

-Remember that the vartype or varname functions allow you to determine the exact type of a piece of data.
+Remember that the vartype and varname functions let you determine the exact type of a piece of data.
 This isn’t always very helpful.
-For example, when we read data typed on the keyboard, the vartype and typename functions will tell us that it is a string of characters, since that is how all data typed on the keyboard is treated.
+For example, when we read data typed on the keyboard, the vartype and typename functions will tell us that it is a string, since all data typed on the keyboard is treated as such.
 This does not tell us whether this string can, for example, be considered a valid number.
 We therefore use other functions to access this type of information:

 isNumeric(expression)